-Undergraduate interns study policy in Brussels and Paris in this selective program.
+Undergraduate interns study policy in Milan and Paris in these selective programs.

 Philanthropists James W. Crownover, far left, and Molly Crownover, far right, with the IFRI internship class of 2011.
 From left, the Rice University students are Chris Keller, Devin Glick and Navtej Dhaliwal.

 The James A. Baker III Institute for Public Policy's internship programs with the French Institute of International Relations (IFRI) and Italy's Institute for International Political Studies (ISPI) combine policy experience in a foreign arena with the strong mentorship program offered by Leadership Rice.

 "This program provided the opportunity to get graduate-level work experience after just two years of undergraduate education, it gave me access to top-tier leaders in a foreign professional context, and it required that I look into myself while simultaneously reaching out to world."

 IFRI and ISPI interns spend the summer in Paris or Milan studying policy in areas such as energy and environmental issues, Africa studies and U.S. relations.
 Read a letter from James W. Crownover '66 about why he supports the IFRI student internship program and find out how to get involved.

 - Ana Builes '14

 - Sevita Rama '15